pasqal-io/qadence/docs/tutorials/advanced_tutorials/cloud-submission.md

 connection = SDK("john.doe@email.com", "my-password", project_id="proj1")
 ```
 ## Defining workload specification

-To define quantum computation we create a `WorkloadSpec` object that contains all information that is needed to execute the computation.
-To create a workload specification we need some extra information on top the circuit itself.
+To create a workload specification, we need some extra information on top the circuit itself.
-We need to specify the backend, which here we will choose for PyQTorch.
-The cloud platform only supports PyQTorch and EMU-C.
+We need to specify the backend, chosen here to be PyQTorch.
+The cloud platform currently only supports PyQTorch.
+Moreover, the requested result type needs to be defined.
+Based on the workload specification, the appropriate run methods (`run`, `sample` or `expectation`) will be called by the `QuantumModel` by passing them through the enum value `ResultTypes` argument.
 We need to define the result types that we want.
-These define the run method (`run`, `sample` or `expectation`) that is used on the `QuantumModel` that will be build on the basis of this workload specification.
 We can choose them through the enum value `ResultTypes`.
 These are provided in a list, so that multiple result types can be requested in a single submission.